 • Where the investment adviser utilizes the proxy advisory firm for voting recommendations, it could consider policies and procedures that provide for consideration of additional information that may become available regarding a particular proposal.
-This additional information may include an issuer's or a shareholder proponent's subsequently filed additional definitive proxy materials or other information conveyed by an issuer or shareholder proponent to the investment adviser that would reasonably be expected to affect the investment adviser's voting determination.
+This additional information may

 Glass Lewis' policies and procedures for engaging with public companies, including with respect to ensuring completeness and accuracy of information, are discussed above.
 In addition, to provide an additional mechanism for investment advisers and its other clients to access company views, Glass Lewis introduced the Report Feedback Statement (RFS) service in 2019.
 As discussed in more detail above, companies and shareholder proponents alike are eligible to participate in this service and provide their statements directly to Glass Lewis' research and engagement team, which in turn distribute them to customers within the firm's research and voting platforms.
 Glass Lewis' institutional investor customers benefit by conveniently receiving unfiltered commentary on the firm's analysis from subject companies and shareholder proponents.